 We definitely get that and share an interest in more focused virtual experiences.
 However, the reality for most folks is that we live busy, multi-tasking lives, especially while working from home, with kids and dogs playing in the next room.

 Slack's desktop app made it easier for attendees to multi-task.
 With the desktop app open, they could keep an eye on the conference chat for interesting posts while watching a session or attending a work meeting on Zoom and researching sites on the web.

-Slack on its own takes a bit of work to set up and, like any conference, the experience is only as good as the content and connections, but we have to hand it to Slack for helping us to re-engage Reboot attendees throughout their busy day.
+Slack on its own takes a bit of work to set up and, like any virtual seminar, the experience is only as good as the content and connections, but we have to hand it to Slack for helping us to re-engage Reboot attendees throughout their busy day.

 Update: Santa Fe, N.M. – Aug 3, 2020 – Event management platform EventGeek relaunched today under the new name Circa, with an updated mission as the first and only event management platform built to help marketing teams adapt strategy and skills to succeed in the new world of virtual and hybrid events.
 While EventGeek was originally designed to help marketers coordinate logistics for dozens or even hundreds of in-person events, Circa adds virtual event measurement capabilities, ensuring that enterprise marketing and sales teams can adapt existing event programs effectively and unify engagement data across all their events, whether they are hosting or sponsoring an event, and whether events are in-person, virtual or hybrid.